ThomasVon2021/blikvm-site/docs/en/hdmi-csi-i2s.md

     ```
     dtoverlay=tc358743-audio
     ```
-    please append the If (and only if) you have a device such as the C780 or C790 that supports the 22pin connector with all 4 lanes wired out, and are using a Compute Module with the CAM1 connector that also has all 4 lanes wired up, you can use:
+    If (and only if) you have a device such as the C780 or C790 that supports the 22pin connector with all 4 lanes wired out, and are using a Compute Module with the CAM1 connector that also has all 4 lanes wired up, you can use:
     ```
     dtoverlay=tc358743,4lane=1
     ```